ipublikuj-archive/images/docs/en/index.md

 }
 ```

-And now you can register this new storage into services:
+And now you can register this new storage as services:

 ```neon
 services